nicolexyu/sampling/02_activities/assignments/a2_questionnaire_design_part_a.md

 - Sampling Units: Individual employees who are currently in entry- and lower-level positions.

+- Observational Units: Individual employees in entry- and lower-level positions.

 - Sampling  Strategy: A stratified random sampling strategy will be used.
 The employee population will be divided into strata based on departments, ensuring that each department with high turnover is represented.
 Then, a random sample of employees will be selected from each department stratum.
 ```